Congress of Elbasan

-The Congress of Elbasan (Kongresi i Elbasanit), also known between Albanians as the Congress of the Albanian schools (Kongresi i shkollave shqipe), was held from 2 to 8 September 1909 in Elbasan, today's Albania, back then part of the Vilayet of Monastir of the Ottoman Empire.
+The Congress of Elbasan (Kongresi i Elbasanit), also known among Albanians as the Congress of the Albanian schools (Kongresi i shkollave shqipe), was held from 2 to 8 September 1909 in Elbasan, today's Albania, back then part of the Vilayet of Monastir of the Ottoman Empire.
 The congress, sponsored by the local Bashkimi literary club, was attended by 35 delegates from central and southern Albania.

 The congress aimed to address issues linked to culture and education.
 The delegates came to a decision that the Manastir club had to introduce the Albanian language in all schools in Albania.
 The Congress of Manastir had chosen the Latin script as the one to be used to write the language.
 In addition, the delegates decided to request all the Albanian journalists and publicists to use only the dialect of Elbasan.
 A very important result of the congress was the establishment of a school for teachers, known as Shkolla Normale e Elbasanit.
 The school was decided to be in Elbasan as well, and started with six classes on December 1, 1909.

 Background

 In 1908, an alphabet congress in Manastir agreed to adopt a Latin character-based Albanian alphabet and the move was considered an important step for Albanian unification.
 Some conservative Albanian Muslims and clerics opposed the Latin alphabet and preferred an Arabic-based Albanian one because they were concerned that the former undermined ties with the Muslim world.
 For the Ottoman government the situation was alarming because the Albanians were the largest Muslim community in the European part of the empire (Istanbul excluded).
-The Albanian national movement was a proof that not only Christians had national feelings and Islam could not keep Ottoman Muslims united.
-In this circumstances the Ottoman state led by the Committee of Union and Progress (CUP) organised a congress in Debar in 1909 with the intention that Albanians there declare themselves as Ottomans, promise to defend its territorial sovereignty and adopt an Albanian Arabic character script.
+The Albanian national movement was proof that not only Christians had national feelings and Islam could not keep Ottoman Muslims united.
+In these circumstances the Ottoman state led by the Committee of Union and Progress (CUP) organised a congress in Debar in 1909 with the intention that Albanians there declare themselves as Ottomans, promise to defend its territorial sovereignty and adopt an Albanian Arabic character script.
 However they faced a strong opposition from nationally minded Albanians and the Albanian element took total control of the proceedings.
-While the congress was on progress people of the CUP in Tirane orchestrated a demonstration aimed at Latin alphabet and the local branch of Bashkimi club, the organizer of the Manastir congress.
-Talat Bey, the interior minister, claimed that the Albanian population supported use of the Turkish alphabet and stayed against the Latin one.
-However the Bashkimi club did not stop the activity and organized a congress with 120 attendees in Elbasan.
+While the congress was on progress people of the CUP in Tirana orchestrated a demonstration aimed at Latin alphabet and the local branch of Bashkimi club, the organizer of the Manastir congress.
+Talat Bey, the interior minister, claimed that the Albanian population supported the use of the Turkish alphabet and stayed against the Latin one.
+However, the Bashkimi club did not stop the activity and organized a congress with 120 attendees in Elbasan.